5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/Enabling_XCPM_on_Ivy_Bridge_CPUs/README.md

 ## For mac Big Sur/Monterey Users
 Since Big Sur+ requires `MacBookPro11,x` to boot, `ssdtPRGen` fails to generate SSDT-PM in this case, because it relies on Board-IDs containing data for Plugin-Type 0.
 As a workaround, you have 3 options:

-- Option 1: Use `SSDTTime` to generate a `SSDT-PLUG.aml` and modify Frequency Vectors using CPUFriendFriend (requires a board-id cointaining Frequency Vectors) **or**
+- **Option 1:** Use `SSDTTime` to generate a `SSDT-PLUG.aml` and modify Frequency Vectors using CPUFriendFriend (requires a board-id cointaining Frequency Vectors) **or**
-- Option 2: Add a Board-ID spoof utilizing Big Sur's virtualization capabilities to spoof a different board-id to macOS than the one which the hardware uses.
+- **Option 2**: Add a Board-ID spoof utilizing Big Sur's virtualization capabilities to spoof a different board-id to macOS than the one which the hardware uses.
 This is made possible by [Booter and Kernel Patches](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof) from OpenCore Legacy Patcher.
 Add them to your config in order to install macOS 11.3 and newer on unsupported SMBIOSes and install System Updates as well (Recommended) **or**
-- Option 3.
+- **Option 3**.
 Stay on an Ivy Bridge SMBIOS but add `-no_compat_check` boot-arg

 ### PROS and CONS
 Listed below are the advantages and disadvantages of options 2 and 3.